 The 203k Program is the Department of Housing and Urban Development’s (HUD) primary program for rehabbing and repairing single family residences.

 What makes the 203k Program different?

-The loan amount is based on the projected value of the house after renovations and takes into consideration the cost of necessary
+AFTER the 203k Program became available: If a buyer wants to renovate a house, the buyer can obtain one loan for both the acquisition and renovations of the residence.
+The loan amount is based on the projected value of the house after renovations and takes into consideration the cost of necessary repairs and desired renovations.

 What are the benefits of the 203k Program?

 Three of the biggest benefits are…

 What does the typical 203k process look like?